Looking for Mr. Goodbar (film): Plot

-Theresa Dunn (Diane Keaton), a young schoolteacher in Chicago, experiences her sexual awakening while searching for excitement outside her ordered life.
-While in college, she lives with her repressive Polish-Irish Catholic parents (Richard Kiley and Priscilla Pointer) and suffers from severe body image issues following a childhood surgery for scoliosis that left a large scar on her back.
-Theresa later finds out that her scoliosis is congenital, and that her aunt had the same condition and committed suicide.
-As a result, Theresa is reluctant to have children of her own.
+Theresa Dunn, a young schoolteacher in an unnamed American city, experiences her sexual awakening while searching for excitement outside her ordered life.
+While in college, she lives with her repressive Polish-Irish Catholic parents and suffers from severe body image problems following a childhood surgery for scoliosis that left a large scar on her back.
+Theresa later finds out that her scoliosis is congenital, and that her aunt Maureen had the same condition and committed suicide.
+As a result, Theresa is reluctant to have children.

-Meanwhile, Theresa's beautiful "perfect" older sister, Katherine (Tuesday Weld), has left her husband and embarked on a wild lifestyle involving multiple affairs, a secret abortion, recreational drug use, and a short-lived marriage to a Jewish man.
-Theresa finds first love and loses her virginity to her much older, and married, college professor, Martin (Alan Feinstein).
+Meanwhile, Theresa's beautiful "perfect" older sister, Katherine, has left her husband Ronald and embarked on a wild lifestyle involving multiple affairs, a secret abortion, recreational drug use, and a short-lived marriage to Barney, a Jewish man.
+Theresa finds first love and loses her virginity to her much older, and married, college professor, Martin Engle.
 He ends their affair just before her graduation, leaving Theresa feeling used and lonely.

 Theresa takes a job teaching deaf children and proves to be a gifted and caring teacher.
 With Katherine's encouragement, she moves into an apartment in Katherine's building.
-She frequents a bar at night where she meets Tony (Richard Gere), a charming but vain Italian-American.
+She frequents a bar at night where she meets Tony Lopanto, a charming but vain Italian-American.
 She ends up taking Tony to her apartment, taking cocaine with him and sleeping with him.
 Tony leaves in a hurry and gives her a Quaalude pill to counteract the cocaine.
 This causes her to oversleep and she arrives very late for work the next day, angering her employer and students.
 Tony then disappears for a long while, and Theresa initially misses him.

-Through her job, Theresa also meets and dates an Irish-American welfare caseworker, James (William Atherton).
+Through her job, Theresa also meets and dates an Irish-American welfare caseworker, James Morrissey.
 Her parents approve of the responsible James, seeing him as a potential husband for Theresa.
 However, the couple do not have sex because James wants a traditional courtship and a monogamous relationship.
 Theresa sees this as stifling her freedom.
 Although James initially seems nice, over time he appears to become controlling and disrespectful of Theresa.
 Moreover, he shows signs of being just as selfish as Tony.

 Meanwhile, Theresa begins to go out to more marginal places and has sex with complete strangers, often with older men.
 Tony eventually returns and acts as if nothing had happened.
 He barges in on Theresa while she is with another man and chases him away.
 Tony becomes controlling and abusive, and Theresa also discovers that he is a street hustler.
 She breaks up with Tony but he stalks and harasses her, both at home and at her workplace.
 After imagining what could happen if Tony were to turn her in to the police as revenge, Theresa gathers up all of the drugs in her apartment and flushes them down the toilet.